-National Seminar 2018 is July 17-21 at the Amway Grand Plaza Hotel and DeVos Place Convention Center in Grand Rapids, Michigan.
+National Seminar 2019 is July 16-20 at the Hyatt Regencey at the Arch in St. Louis, Missouri.
 We are seeking submissions for classes and faculty to present at the event.
 When preparing your application, please note the following.

 Application Process & Requirements

 - Those submitting must have their own individual Handbell Musician Membership or be the primary contact for an organization’s Handbell Musician Membership.

 - Consider all aspects of handbell musicianship in all settings as you develop your class ideas.
 The committee strives to select a wide variety of classes for all constituencies of our membership.